govdotpk/education/curriculum/README.md

 * Organise into folders by grade K-2,3,4,...,11,12
 * Convert all PDFs into marked-up text files
 * Find out if there are any more documents

+You can find the versions being worked on in the Wiki